There are various public holidays throughout the year in Indonesia. The country counts four different types of holidays:

 What is THR?

-The THR is a yearly bonus given to employees at least one week before the start of the religious holiday observed by the employee (based on the employee’s religion), equivalent to one month’s salary (based on the period of employment).
+The THR is a mandatory yearly bonus given to employees at least one week before the start of the religious holiday observed by the employee (based on the employee’s religion), equivalent to one month’s salary (based on the period of employment).

 The recognized religious holidays for THR payment are: